code-423n4/2024-04-gondi/README.md

 ## All trusted roles in the protocol

-Owner of Pool (this will be a Governor contract) will update the PoolUnderwriter/base rate strategy.

 | Role                                | Description                       |
 | --------------------------------------- | ---------------------------- |
 | Owner of Pool                          | This will be a Governor contract that will update the PoolUnderwriter/base rate strategy.               |